avrgeek/avrgeek.github.io/about.md

 ### [Moo Machine](https://sites.google.com/a/stevenmiller.info/www/home/projects/moomachinehome)

-An Altair 8800 style machine designed to implement the [http://web.archive.org/web/20130403133623/bigzaphod.org/cow/]("COW" programming language).
+An Altair 8800 style machine designed to implement the ["COW" programming language](http://web.archive.org/web/20130403133623/bigzaphod.org/cow/).
 It's a really simplistic language, but is technically turing complete.
-The machine itself is powered by a Arduino Mega (more for the IO pins then the actual processor)  Unfortunatly the original site is down, but thanks to the Internet Archive project, we can still view the original page.
+The machine itself is powered by a Arduino Mega (more for the IO pins then the actual processor)  Unfortunately the original site is down, but thanks to the Internet Archive project, we can still view the original page.